4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 The following describes a method for calculating the Difficulty Rating of an Antagonist.

-- Start from the initial Difficulty Rating defined above.
+- Start from the initial Difficulty Rating (DEFINE IN GLOSSARY) defined above.
 - If the Antagonist is aware of the aggressive action, the Difficulty Rating MUST be increased by 1.

 #### Protagonist Potential Energy